xai-privacy/analysis-framework/README.md

 ## 2. Mitigation

-Before re-training the model, fine-tuning it, or attempting other mitigations, we can try to modify the responsible model vector on the fly with
+Before re-training the model, fine-tuning it, or attempting other mitigations, we can try to modify the responsible model vector on the fly with:

 ```bash
 python3 steer_inference.py